frederickchevalier/omnitor-android/README.md

 ### Thread collisions

 Note that the above tasks may be fired concurrently and arbitrarily.
 Synchronous access to the SQLite database is properly handled.
 However, since it's possible for the <code>Uploader</code> to finish before the other loggers, logs created after the upload will be uploaded in the next scheduled alarm.

+### About the Author

+I'm Matt Quiros, Android developer from the Philippines.
+My personal website's at [mattquiros.com](http://www.mattquiros.com).